FY552: Soft-condensed matter physics

 Teaching Method

-The introphase consists of lectures as well as discussion with the students on the course curriculum.
-In the training phase the students will be solving exercises.
-In the study phase the students will continue working with training phase exercises and prepare questions for discussion in the training phase hours.
+The teaching consists of lectures as well as discussion with the students on the course curriculum.
+During the teaching the students will be solving exercises.

 • Reading the book and course notes